You are here

 The Canadian Poverty Institute (CPI) is an interdisciplinary institute at Ambrose University dedicated to healing poverty through teaching, research and public education.
 The CPI offers undergraduate and graduate poverty studies courses as well as opportunities for research.

-This year the CPI is launching its first ever Poverty Studies Summer Institute bringing together a community of learners who want to gain a deeper knowledge of poverty and how to heal it.
+This June, we are launching our second Poverty Studies Summer Institute, bringing together a community of learners who want to gain a deeper knowledge of poverty and how to heal it.
 Please pray for guidance for the instructors and participants as they travel here and spend time together in learning and reflection.

 Jaffray Centre for Global Initiatives